 Closing a limited company

-There are a number of reasons why you may consider closing your limited company.
-This could be because the limited company structure no longer suits your needs, your business is no longer active, or the company is insolvent.
-You will usually require
+There are a number of reasons why you may need to close your limited company.
+This could be because the company structure no longer suits your needs, your business is no longer active, or the company is insolvent.
+You will usually need the agreement

 The method for closing down a limited company depends on whether it is solvent or insolvent.
 If the company is solvent, you can apply to get the company struck off the Register of Companies or start a members’ voluntary liquidation.
 The former method is usually the cheapest.

 It is the responsibility of the company directors to ensure that all of a company’s assets and liabilities are dealt with before it is dissolved.
-For example, that you have settled any outstanding bills and collected all debts owed to the business.
+For example, you have settled any outstanding bills and collected all debts owed to the business.
 Any assets or rights (but not liabilities) remaining in the company at the date of dissolution can pass to the Crown as ownerless property.

-Source: Companies House Tue, 05 Sep 2023 00:00:00 +0100
+Source: Companies House Tue, 14 May 2024 00:00:00 +0100

 Latest INSIGHTS